MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide-64-bit-support.md

 ## Deploy a 64-bit application

-[Deploying prerequisites for 64-bit applications](../deployment/deploying-prerequisites-for-64-bit-applications.md) lists the redistributables you can use as prerequisites for the installation of a 64-bit application.
+[Deploy prerequisites for 64-bit applications](../deployment/deploying-prerequisites-for-64-bit-applications.md) lists the redistributables you can use as prerequisites for the installation of a 64-bit application.

 ## Configure projects as 64-bit applications